Canon R vs Nikon P950

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R and Nikon Coolpix P950 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the Canon R and the P950 are recent models that are part of the current product line-up.
 The P950 replaced the earlier Nikon P900, while the Canon R does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the Canon R and P950 can be found, respectively, in the Canon R Manual (free pdf) or the online Nikon P950 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon R and the Nikon P950?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.